TnTech-ECE/CapstoneStarterRepo/Reports/Project Proposal Specifications.md

 ## Measures of Success

-Define how the project’s success will be measured.
-This involves explaining the experiments and methodologies to verify that the system meets its specifications and constraints.
+The success of this project will be evaluated based on its ability to meet functional, technical, and usability requirements during hands-on, public use of the automated chessboard.
+The following key performance indicators (KPIs) and verification methodologies will be used to ensure the system meets its specifications and constraints.

-## **1. Input Consistency and Reliability**
+### **1. Input Consistency and Reliability**

 **Objective**: Verify that voice commands are consistently recognized across varying conditions and accurately synchronized with expected chessboard inputs.